blockspring/blockspring-cli/README.md

 ## License

-Released under the MIT license; see the file License.
+MIT - see the license file.